 Approximately 70 Florida Properties suffered damage from five hurricanes that struck the state during 2004 and 2005.
 The Company estimates its total claim to be approximately \$21.0 million and has made claims for full recovery of these amounts, subject to deductibles.
-The Company has received proceeds from insurance carriers of approximately \$14.7 million through March 31, 2012.
+On June 22, 2007, the Company filed a lawsuit related to some of the unpaid claims against certain insurance carriers and its insurance broker.
+(See Note 12 in the Notes to Consolidated Financial Statements contained in this Form 10-Q for further discussion of this lawsuit.)
+The Company has received proceeds from insurance carriers of approximately \$14.7 million through June 30, 2012.
 The proceeds were accounted for in accordance with the Codification Topic "Contingencies" ("FASB ASC 450").